symfony/symfony-docs/contributing/code/bc.rst

 .. _note-5:

-**[5]** The value of a constant may only be changed when the constants aren't used in configuration (e.g. Yaml and XML files), as these do not support constants and have to hardcode the value.
-For instance, event name constants can't change the value without introducing a BC break.
+**[5]** The value of a constant may only be changed when the constants are not used in configuration (e.g. Yaml and XML files), as these do not support constants and have to hardcode the value.
+For instance, event name constants cannot change the value without introducing a BC break.
 Additionally, if a constant will likely be used in objects that are serialized, the value of a constant should not be changed.